jackton1/Using-Bump-version-python-project/README.md

 # Using [bumpversion](https://pypi.python.org/pypi/bumpversion) in your python project to modify project version.

-### Generating `.bumpversion.cfg` file for each project can be a repetitive task that this project aims to simplify that task.
+### Generating `.bumpversion.cfg` file for each project can be a repetitive task that this project aims to simplify.

 [bumpversion](https://pypi.python.org/pypi/bumpversion) changes the `setup.py` file and creates a commit on the current VCS (ie. Mecurail/Git)